folio-org/docs/content/en/docs/Access/Requests/requests.md

 ## Exporting a hold shelf clearance report

-The hold shelf clearance report contains requests that expired or were cancelled while awaiting pickup.
+The hold shelf clearance report contains **Awaiting pickup** items where the item did not get checked out to the requester before the hold shelf expiration period expired.
 Check in these items to clear them from the hold shelf.

 Hold shelf clearance reports are specific to individual service points.
 Therefore, you must be signed in to the service point you want to generate the report for.

-The hold shelf clearance report will include requests where:
-* the item has a status of **Awaiting pickup** AND
-* the request has a status of **Closed - Cancelled** or **Closed - Pickup expired** AND
-* the item's request queue is empty OR the top request in queue is NOT status "Open - Awaiting pickup"

-If there are no items matching the report’s criteria, the option appears grayed out.
+The Hold shelf expiration period for a service point is set in [Settings \> Tenants \> Service points.](../../../settings/settings_tenant/settings_tenant/#creating-a-service-point)

+**Awaiting pickup** items whose requests were cancelled are also included in the hold shelf clearance report.

 To export a hold shelf clearance report, in the **Requests** pane, select **Actions > Export hold shelf clearance report for [your service point].**

+The hold shelf clearance report includes requests that simultaneously meet all the following conditions:

+* the associated item has a status of **Awaiting pickup**;
+* the request has a status of **Closed - Cancelled** or **Closed - Pickup expired**;
+* the item’s request queue is empty OR the top request in queue is NOT status “Open - Awaiting pickup”.

+The third condition covers the case where an Awaiting pickup item has the hold shelf expiration period expire, but there is another request for the item.
+The item will appear on the hold shelf clearance report, but if the item is then checked in at its pickup service point for the second request, then the first two conditions are satisfied (with regards to the first request) but the item will not be on the report.

 ## Collecting page requests